roboconf/roboconf.github.io/en/user-guide/reusable-slides.md

 ---

 A set of slides is available on this web site.
 You can reuse them for you presentations (training, courses, conferences...).
+You can also copy and adapt them for your own context.

 * [Slides In English](/slides/general/roboconf-presentation.html)
 * Slides in French will come later.